cuongnv126/dom-aware/README.md

 ## Usage:
-For example: you want to run init lightbox, but your data is client rendering and you don't sure when you can call `init`.
+For example: you want to run init lightbox, but your data is client rendering and you aren't sure when should you can call `init`.

 Just do like this:
 ```javascript